According to Gartner, 90% of the organizations that fail to control public cloud use will inappropriately share sensitive data, through 2025.

-With more than 180 technical controls automatically configured for 70 of the most commonly used cloud services, Comply gives you and your team the freedom to self-service any of the covered services without worrying about the potential impact of different actions your team takes.
+With 230 technical controls automatically configured for more than 70 of the most commonly used cloud services, Comply gives you and your team the freedom to self-service any of the covered services without worrying about the potential impact of different actions your team takes.
 If you or your team takes an action that can compromise your security and compliance posture, we’ll prevent it and inform you as to why we made that decision.

 Comply also provides a single view for you to see your compliance status across not just different accounts but across the different cloud platforms, too, via the Compliance Dashboard.
 You can also dig into the health of individual accounts to see the number of evaluations and remediations the software performs.

 Comply is just one of three suites of products on our platform, in addition to our fully managed services and professional services consulting.
 Our customers come to us to take care of their security, privacy and compliance so they can focus on meeting and exceeding their business objectives without increasing their risk by trying to do all of this themselves.